Basketball Africa League: BAL Elevate program

 Ahead of the 2022 season, the BAL launched the BAL Elevate program in cooperation with the NBA Academy Africa.
 The program places a player from the academy in one of the team's rosters.
 Players from the same country as a BAL team are automatically assigned to a team, while remaining players are selected from a pool.
 Elevate players do not share in the prize money that is awarded from the competition, to preserve their amateur status.

 Teams

-Thus far, 19 teams from 16 countries have played in the BAL.
+A total of 30 teams from 21 countries have played in the BAL.

 Current teams

-The following table contains the 12 teams for the 2023 BAL season:
+The following are the twelve teams of the 2025 BAL season.